bivainis/keabook/README.md

 - todo: Send messages.
 - maybe: view other's profiles
 - maybe: user can be linked to gravatar to update his picture
+- maybe: use Geolocation on posts and messages
+- maybe: delte messages

 Admin can:
 - Access admin page.